mhekkel/libzeep/README.md

 Libzeep was originally developed to make it easy to create SOAP servers.
-And since working with SOAP means working with XML and no decent C++ XML library existed on my radar I created a full XML library as well.
+And since working with SOAP means working with XML and no decent C++ XML library existed on my radar at that time I created a full XML library as well.

 Unfortunately (well, considering the work I did), REST proved to be more popular than SOAP, and so I added a better JSON implementation to version